Complex Nanoparticle Libraries

 Wet Chemical Synthesis of Functional Nanomaterials with Complex Geometries

 Noble metals, transition metal oxides, and their hybrids are promising catalysts and sensor materials.
 In these applications, complex geometries are often required to provide specific dielectric environments or surface chemistry.
 However, large-scale synthesis of such nanostructures through wet chemical approaches is typically challenging and requires delicate design and control over the synthetic system.
-In these studies, we design new nanostructures and geometries that tackle s a specific need, for example, high-temperature catalysis or multifunctional sensing, and implement them by controlling the thermodynamics and kinetics in crystal growth or deploy new nanomodification techniques.
+In these studies, we design new nanostructures and geometries that tackle s a specific need, for example, high-temperature catalysis or multifunctional sensing, and implement them by controlling the thermodynamics and kinetics in crystal growth or deploying new nanomodification techniques.

 - “Bidirectional Nanomodification Enables Hierarchically Structured Mixed Oxide Electrodes for Oxygen Evolution.”
 Small 2021, 17 (17), 2007287.
 DOI:10.1002/smll.202007287